 The church has been threatened many times, not only by lava but by vandals and thieves who’ve shattered its stained glass windows and pilfered its furniture and artifacts.
 But the community has always saved it.

 Most recently it’s a pair of noni farmers who’ve taken the church under their care.
-But the farmers say there’s not nearly enough money coming into the donation box to prevent Star of the Sea’s immersive murals from deteriorating.
+But the farmers say not nearly enough money is coming into the donation box to prevent Star of the Sea’s immersive murals from deteriorating.
 Despite its inclusion on the National Register of Historic Places, the church has yet to attract a more formal or robust group to shepherd its preservation.

 The Pahoa community hasn’t given up on the church yet.
-Mass is still celebrated here on a volunteer basis on the first Friday of every month by Rev. John Molina of Sacred Heart Church in Pahoa.
+Mass is still celebrated here on a volunteer basis on the first Friday of every month by the Rev. John Molina of Sacred Heart Church in Pahoa.

-At a recent mass, 34 people filled the pews reciting, “E Hō Mai,” the Hawaiian wisdom chant, with feeling and force.
+One week, 34 people filled the pews reciting, “E Hō Mai,” the Hawaiian wisdom chant, with feeling and force.

 “Do you see how joyful they are?” remarked Molina, his voice a sunny alto.